AdrienVR/MicroFoot/README.md

 ## Project Details

-The project began on April 6th 2015 and should release a final version on April 4th 2015.
+The project began on April 29th 2015 and should release a final version on May 4th 2015.

 4 players in local and network mode.